RonniSkansing/sonar/README.md

 * TODO

-- Memory leak =(
-- TODO's
-- Write a Features part of readme
 - Implement a force arg for init to overwrite the current file and fail init on existing file
 - Implement webhooks for success / failure
 - Implement rest endpoint for reading log
 - Implement a single target mode
 - Implement a cluster master / slave node mode
-- Improve error messages
+- Improve error messages / maybe change to a tracing lib
 - Refactor
+- Write a Features part of readme
 - Add tests
 - Implement metrics for total outgoing requests per second and averaege request time
 - Add a 'spread' strategy for dispatching each target at different times, to minimize the overlap of two different targets requesting at the same time